Knick v. Township of Scott: Supreme Court

 Knick petitioned the Supreme Court for writ of certiorari.
 Knick's petition pointed out that there was a split in how Williamson County was applied in the Circuit Courts.
 The Third Circuit's decision agreed with the Sixth, Ninth, and Tenth Circuits in prior case law, but was in conflict with the First, Fourth, and Seventh Circuits.
 Additionally, the petition referred to Justice John Roberts' denial for writ of certiorari in Arrigoni Enterprises, LLC v.
 Durham (2016), a case that also sought to challenge the Williamson County decision, which had been joined by Justice Anthony Kennedy.
 In the denial, Roberts suggested that it was necessary for the Supreme Court to review Williamson County, due to the onus it puts on property owners, but required a proper case for that review.

 The Court granted the petition in March 2018, with the first oral arguments heard on October 3, 2018, before an eight-member Supreme Court, as Justice Brett Kavanaugh had yet to be sworn into office.
 In November 2018, the Court announced it would hold a second argument before all nine Justices; while the Court did not provide a rationale, analysts believed that this indicated the eight Justices were deadlocked, thus requiring Justice Kavanaugh to take part in the case to break the deadlock.
 The second oral hearings before the full court was held January 16, 2019.

 The Court issued its judgment on June 21, 2019.
 In its 5–4 decision along ideological lines, it vacated the Third Circuit's judgment and remanded the case to the lower court.
 The decision overruled the portion of Williamson County decision that required those seeking legal action for takings-compensation to seek state litigation first, finding that the original decision was poorly reasoned.
 Chief Justice John Roberts wrote the majority opinion, writing that "A property owner has an actionable Fifth Amendment takings claim when the government takes his property without paying for it."
-The opinion emphasized that unfair compensation when private land is taken is a constitutional violation, and thus ripe for the federal court system.
+The opinion emphasized that when private land is taken there is a constitutional violation, and the case is ripe for litigation in the federal court system.
 Justice Clarence Thomas joined the majority, and in a separate opinion, wrote "Stare decisis does not compel continued adherence to this erroneous precedent."
 Justice Elena Kagan wrote the dissent and expressed concerns that by eliminating the need to bring such takings-compensation cases to state courts first, it could require federal courts to become involved in understanding complex state law issues.
 Kagan's decision also expressed concern that Knick along with other recent Court decisions such as Franchise Tax Board of California v.
 Hyatt shows a trend that the current Court is ready to ignore long-standing precedent and overturn past rulings.
 Justice Stephen Breyer had expressed similar concern in his dissent with Hyatt.